 - Flip the ramen half way through to help the noodles cook through.

 - You can make this recipe with standard ramen noodles (thinner ramen noodles compressed into a square-shape).
 When I use these noodles, I use less water and less time to cook them in the pot.
 One packet weighs about 2.4 oz, and the noodles are thinner as well, so they cook faster.
-You can use 2 or 3 packets depending on how much ramen you like to eat.
+You can use 2 or 3 ramen packages depending on how much ramen you like to eat.

 - You can use the slightly thicker ramen noodles (usually compressed into a circle, and in my opinion a better version of instant noodles).
 When I use these noodles, I use two packets, with each weighing about 4 oz.
 I like these more because the noodles are chewier and thicker and don’t get soggy too easily.
 They do need more water and a slightly longer time to cook as well.